realabdulkhaliq/Prompting-Guide-for-Agentic-AI/README.md

 	b.
 Relevance rating: [high, medium, low, none]
 3. Synthesis: summarize which documents are most relevant and why, including all documents with a relevance rating of medium or higher.
 ```

+## 4. Instruction Following

+GPT-4.1 exhibits outstanding instruction-following performance, which developers can leverage to precisely shape and control the outputs for their particular use cases.